0chain/zboxcli/README.md

 #### Get

-Use `get` command to get the information about the allocation such as total size , used size, number of challenges and challenges passed/failed/open/redeemed.
+Use `getallocation` command to get the information about the allocation such as total size , used size, number of challenges and challenges passed/failed/open/redeemed.

 | Parameter  | Required | Description                   | default | Valid values |